ilias/lambda/docs/LANGUAGE.md

 - Nested unquotes: after expanding `~e`, the quasiquote walker re‑enters to allow splices produced by that expansion to take effect at the correct depth.
 - Atomicity: a plain `~e` inside application arguments is treated as one argument (it is not flattened like splice).

+Note (2025‑10): `~` and `~@` now bind to the following primary expression, avoiding greedy absorption of subsequent arguments.
+This makes simple forms like `plus ~x 1` behave as expected without extra parentheses.

 Supported splicing sources:

 - Native list literals (`[a, b, c]`) are flattened by `~@`.